FurryCoders/FALocalRepo/README.md

 Files are moved to the new structure and the old files folder is deleted.
 Only submissions files are kept starting from version 3.0.0

+## Contributing

+Al contributions and suggestions are welcome!

+The only requirement is that any merge request must be sent to the GitLab project as the one on GitHub is only a mirror: [GitLab/FALocalRepo](https://gitlab.com/MatteoCampinoti94/FALocalRepo)

+If you have suggestions for fixes or improvements, you can open an issue with your idea, see [#Issues](#issues) for details.

 ## Issues

-If any problem is encountered during usage of the program, an issue can be opened on the project's Gitlab page: [FALocalRepo/Issues](https://gitlab.com/MatteoCampinoti94/FALocalRepo/issues).
+If any problem is encountered during usage of the program, an issue can be opened on the project's pages on [GitLab](https://gitlab.com/MatteoCampinoti94/FALocalRepo/issues) (preferred) or [GitHub](https://github.com/MatteoCampinoti94/FALocalRepo/issues) (mirror repository).

+Issues can also be used to suggest improvements and features.

-When opening an issue on GitLab, please copy the error message and describe the operation in progress when the error occurred.
+When opening an issue for a problem, please copy the error message and describe the operation in progress when the error occurred.

 ## Appendix